Electric Skateboards in Poland

 📋 🅿️ Parking

-Permitted on pavements if no dedicated spaces exist, provided you:
+Allowed on sidewalks if no dedicated space exists, provided that you:

-park the skateboard parallel to the edge of the pavement,
+park the skateboard parallel to the edge of the sidewalk,

-leave a minimum of 1.5 metres for pedestrians to pass.
+leave at least 1.5 meters for pedestrians to pass.

-Poland offers a clear and favourable legal framework for riders:
+Poland offers a clear and favorable legal framework for riders:

-e-skates are recognised, authorised, and regulated as a legitimate means of transport.
+e-skates are recognized, authorized, and regulated as legitimate means of transport.

-Limited speed, respect for pedestrians, and caution are key to riding legally and without issue.
+Limited speed, respect for pedestrians, and caution are key to riding legally and safely.

 🛹 What Evo-Spirit Offers

-Our flagship model for legal use: the Switcher V3 City EDPM, designed for the city and approved for public ways.
+Our flagship model for legal use is the Switcher V3 City EDPM, designed for urban environments and approved for public roads.